 - Professional Development

 The first section is About Me.
-This is the introduction to your eProfile, and a chance to write a brief biography about yourself.
+This is the introduction to your profile, and a chance to write a brief biography about yourself.
 There are four fields in this section:

-After the Telephone Number and Email Address fields, there are some fields for you to detail your school and department.
-After those is the Brief Biography.
+After the Telephone Number and Email Address fields, there is the Brief Biography.
 This is the main part of the About Me section, and should be a brief description of you and your achievements.
-As with all sections, you can refer to the example eProfile for guidance on content.

 The biography field allows you to apply formatting, using the buttons at the top of the field.
 This is applied in the form of tags.
 This works by surrounding a block of text with an open or close tag, to show where the formatting begins and ends.
 For example, if we wanted the text "This is my eProfile" to appear in bold, we would enter: